 Local chickens were reared predominately under a free-range scavenging system.
-During the day time bird freely scavenge in the area around the household and at night is provided shelter.
+During the day time birds freely scavenge in the area around the household and at night birds are provided with shelter.
 Kitchen leftovers, insects, worms crop residues, grass, and grains were mainly used as feed materials, although most of the farmers provided the supplementary feed, but the amount is unknown and variable in most cases.
 Provision of feed supplementation of chicken in the study areas was very poor (92%) and all practiced free-ranging.
 Corn was the most common supplement, followed by wheat, whereas very few used commercial feed.
 The chicken supplementary feed identified in the study areas were maize (59.3%), wheat (13.9%), barely (8.35%), sorghum (6.15%), the mixture of different cereals (5.3%), and kitchen leftover (6.9%).
 The result showed significant differences between the districts (P<0.05).
-This result was in line with the report of Zemelak et al., (2016) reported that 78.7% of the respondents provided supplementary feed for chicken cereals like; maize, wheat, and barley across agroclimatic zones in Ethiopia.
+The results are in line with the report of Zemelak et al. (2016), who reported that 78.7% of the respondents provided supplementary feed for chicken cereals like; maize, wheat, and barley across agroclimatic zones in Ethiopia.

 As far as water is concerned, there is free access to it but the quality is poor due to unhygienic drinkers and unreliable water sources.
 In the aspect of health management, very few farmers reported that they consulted veterinary institutions regarding disease or other technical input and practiced proper cleanliness and hygiene of waterers and poultry houses.
 Vaccination was not done for any disease and no specific disease was reported although as per the description of symptoms by the farmer NCD may be prevalent.
-About 91.3% of economically important poultry disease outbreaks during the rainy season.
+About 91.3% of economically important poultry disease outbreaks occurred during the rainy season.
 Newcastle disease was the major poultry disease in the study areas.
-The majority (53.15%) of the households treated sick chickens at home by traditionally using, eucalyptus leaf, Ocimum gratissimum (demakese) leaf, lemon juice, Local alcohols (Arekie), and a mixture of chill, garlic, and ginger.
+The majority (53.15%) of the households treated sick chickens at home traditionally using, eucalyptus leaf, Ocimum gratissimum (demakese) leaf, lemon juice, Local alcohols (Arekie), and a mixture of chill, garlic, and ginger.
 However, the dose of traditional drug supplementation is unknown which might have an impact on the health status of the chickens.

 Poultry trait preferences for production